voicegain/platform/how-to/edge-on-hardware/Edge-Deploy-UServer22.md

 * **For Each Partition we create do the following:** scroll down and highlight "**free space**" which should be the entire disk, hit enter and select "Add GPT Partition".

 Leave it as ext4 format and the first drive will automatically be chosen to mount '/' a.k.a. the root partition.

+Then we want to create a dedicated partition for logs so that logs will not fill the server and prevent it from functioning.
+64GB should be sufficient for this.
+Select Mount as "Other" and enter `var/log` (the / will already be prepended so it should read as `/var/log`)

 Next choose your dedicated storage drive's free space (this can be the same device or another one.
 And select Mount as "Other" and enter 'nfs' (the / will already be prepended)